CoProcure/ocr-space/README.md

 })
 ```

-We often want to run many documents through this process and the ocr.space API will throttle too many simultaneous requests so us await to avoid errors:
+We often want to run many documents through this process and the ocr.space API will throttle too many simultaneous requests so use await to avoid errors:

 ```
 textContentOfAllUrlArrayPDFFiles = await new Promise((resolve, reject) => {